 Plaque formation and growth is continuous and can only be controlled by regular brushing, flossing, and the use of other dental aids.

 Gum recession is the process in which the margin of the gum tissue that surrounds the teeth wears away, or pulls back, exposing more of the tooth, or the root of the tooth.
 When gum recession occurs, “pockets,” or gaps, form between the teeth and gum line, making it easy for disease-causing bacteria to build up.
 If left untreated, the supporting tissue and bone structures of the teeth can be severely damaged, and may ultimately result in tooth loss.

 Receding gum lines are a common dental problem.
 Most people do not know they have receding gum lines because it occurs gradually.
 The first sign of gum recession is usually tooth sensitivity, or you may notice a tooth looks longer than normal.
 Often a notch can be felt at the top of the tooth, just below the gum line.

-With regular dental check-ups, Dr. Wentz can also look for the signs of receding gums and can recommend ways of preventing the problem from becoming worse.
+With regular dental check-ups, Dr. Dressler can also look for the signs of receding gums and can recommend ways of preventing the problem from becoming worse.
 Gum recession is not something you want to ignore.
-If you think your gums are receding, make an appointment with Dr. Wentz.
+If you think your gums are receding, make an appointment with Dr. Dressler.

 My gums bleed when I brush, what should I do